ADolbyB/flipper-zero-files/README.md

 # Flipper Zero Files 2.0

-## Update: 07/07/2023
+## Updates:

 The `cleaned-CFW` folder is just the renamed `CFW-FW-Archive` Folder.
-This folder has been cleaned to get rid of non-flipper device files (like `README.md`, `*.jpg` and `*.txt` files.), and is a collection of files I cleaned up and organized for use with the Flipper Zero device.
+This folder has been cleaned to get rid of non-flipper device files (like `README.md`, `*.jpg` and `*.wav` files > 2.0Mb.), and is a collection of files I cleaned up and organized for use with the Flipper Zero device.
 I am running CFW Release FW.
 Files that I did not create myself were gathered from sources I have linked to here.

 I have also included some of my own files from devices I scanned with my own FZ & their associated information in the `zero-my-files` Folder.